Capriotti's: History

 Capriotti's starred on Food Network's Unwrapped in December 2011.
 In November 2013, Capriotti's expanded its presence on the East Coast by opening its first location in Washington DC.
 Joe Biden was the first customer served at the store's grand opening.
 That year, Capriotti's brought in over $58 million in revenue and experienced a 48% growth over the previous three years.
 In 2014, the company was named one of the "Top 10 Best Food Franchises for Your Buck" and one of "America's Best Franchises" by Forbes magazine.

 The Sandelman & Associates Quick Track Study on the Top 10 Quick Service Restaurant Concepts ranked Capriotti's among the top ten in overall satisfaction and won the award for highest quality and taste in the 2014 study.

 Business operations

 Capriotti's is now based in Las Vegas, Nevada and has its largest concentration of shops there.
-The restaurant chain has over 175 locations in 33 states including: Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Maryland, Massachusetts, Minnesota, Mississippi, Missouri, Nebraska, Nevada, New Jersey, New York, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, South Dakota, Texas and Utah.
+The restaurant chain has over 175 locations in 33 states including: Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Maryland, Massachusetts, Minnesota, Mississippi, Missouri, Nebraska, Nevada, New Jersey, New York, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, South Dakota, Texas, Utah and Virginia.
 In 2014, it ranked #293 in Entrepreneur's Franchise 500.
 In 2016, Capriotti's was ranked #264 in Entrepreneur's Franchise 500.
 The chain expects to open 750 stores by 2032.